- >

 Types of applications you can develop

 There are plenty of apps available today, such as music apps, database software, team collaboration apps, and multimedia software.
-While you can develop a wide range of apps, there are three types of application development that you need to prioritize:
+While you can explore how to build software applications across these categories, there are three types of application development that you need to prioritize: team apps, departmental apps, and enterprise apps.

 Web apps